Analysis | 'When do we get to use the guns?’: The ongoing danger of false fraud claims

 Kirk’s response was not, as you might hope, a strident rejection of the premise.
 He argued that an embrace of violence was what the left wanted, allowing for the creation of “Patriot Act 2.0.”
 (The original Patriot Act was not a project of the political left, as some will recall.)
 When the questioner asked “where the line” was, Kirk didn’t say that there was no line that would warrant the use of gun violence for political purposes, instead suggesting that the next step was for states to reject federalism.

-We’ve pointed this out before but it’s important to reiterate it now.
+We’ve pointed this out before, but it’s important to reiterate it now.
 The problem with these false claims of election fraud — these false, nonsensical, debunked, irrational, garbage claims of election fraud — is that people believe them.
 They believe them because they trust the people making the claims, like Trump or Kirk.
 They believe them because people who know they’re false think it’s useful to pretend they aren’t.
 People believe that the 2020 election was stolen because Trump insists that it was because he’s embarrassed it wasn’t.
 Because Trump’s allies went along with it so he wouldn’t be mad at them and so that they could rationalize new limits on voting.

 But if you actually believe this happened, then you’re in the position of that guy in the audience.
 If you think the election was stolen and that no one is doing anything about it, it’s natural to wonder why more isn’t being done.
 That was clearly part of what unfolded on Jan.
-6 itself: a lot of people who thought the election had been stolen were convinced that being at the Capitol at that time afforded them the chance to do something.
-They were told the election was stolen and they accepted that and then Trump told them the time and place where intervention was needed.
+6 itself: A lot of people who thought the election had been stolen were convinced that being at the Capitol at that time afforded them the chance to do something.
+They were told the election was stolen and they accepted that, and then Trump told them the time and place where intervention was needed.
 So they showed up.

 Rep. Marjorie Taylor Greene (R-Ga.) made a similar point on former Trump adviser Stephen K. Bannon’s podcast Tuesday.